-The Solvency Capital Requirement (SCR) for the Club is \$65.4m (2016 (unaudited): \$65.3m) and was calculated using the Standard Formula.
-The Club has not adopted simplified calculations for any risk modules and sub-modules.
+The Solvency Capital Requirement (SCR) for the club is \$67.5m (2017: \$65.4m) and was calculated using the Standard Formula.
+The club has not adopted simplified calculations for any risk modules and sub-modules.

 The club has not utilised simplified calculations nor has it used undertaking specific parameters to calculate the SCR pursuant to Article 104(7) of the Solvency II Directive.
 The SCR remains subject to formal supervisory assessment and includes no adjustments or capital add-on.